-In the financial year to 31 March 2021, allowing for the impact of covid, the Council delivered its services within the approved budget of £17.6 million.
+In the financial year to 31 March 2022, allowing for the impact of covid and its planned use of reserves, the Council delivered its services within the approved budget of £16.9 million.
 This is in accordance with the Council's medium-term financial strategy, and robust financial management of the Council's services has enabled services to be provided within budget.

-The Council's General Fund balance remains at £4 million as at 31 March 2021.
-The Council's financial health remains sound although there remains uncertainty over the impact of Covid on the Councils financial position in the medium term, and capacity will be needed to provide a firm financial foundation for the Council to deliver its services in what is a very challenging financial climate.
+The Council's General Fund balance remains at £4 million as at 31 March 2022.
+The Council's financial health remains sound although there is continued uncertainty over the ongoing impact of Covid on the Councils financial position in the medium term, and capacity will be needed to provide a firm financial foundation for the Council to deliver its services in what is a very challenging financial climate.
+The national inflationary increases will have an impact on the council's budgets, the size of these increases will need to be closely monitored and measured and appropriate action taken to minimise the impact on the quantity and quality of services, and on the Councils budget.

-The short to medium term impact of the Covid-19 pandemic remains uncertain, and there continues to be some uncertainty over the impact of the United Kingdom leaving Europe.
-In addition, there remains a risk around both the timing and impact of the governments review of Business Rates Retention Scheme and the Fair Funding Review which form the basis of how the government allocate funding to Councils.
+The short to medium term impact of the Covid-19 pandemic continues to remain uncertain.
+The timing and impact of the governments review of Business Rates Retention Scheme and the Fair Funding Review adds to the difficult financial climate the Council is operating under.